Back to drug safety directory

 Pitolisant and ketamine are compatible.
 Pitolisant is unique among wakefulness-promoting agents — it's an inverse agonist at H3 histamine receptors that increases histamine release in wakefulness-promoting brain regions.
 Three practical considerations: it's a major CYP2D6 substrate (so poor metabolizers reach much higher exposures); it has modest intrinsic QT prolongation (independent of KAP); and as a non-stimulant it lacks the cardiovascular stack other narcolepsy meds have.

-If you take Wakix regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Wakix regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Wakix interacts with ketamine